The B’nai B’rith International Center for Community Action

-From Sri Lanka to New Orleans to Israel, B'nai B'rith members and supporters have provided the funds to aid these disaster and war-torn areas, seeking to fill the needs that might otherwise be overlooked.
-In local communities around the world, B'nai B'rith volunteers reach out to the sick, the needy, and those hurt by intolerance and indifference.
+From Sri Lanka to New Orleans to Israel, B’nai B’rith members and supporters have provided the funds to aid areas after a disaster, seeking to fill the needs that might otherwise be overlooked.
+In local communities around the world, B’nai B’rith volunteers reach out to the sick, the needy and those hurt by intolerance and indifference.

 B'nai B'rith Cares for Kids

 B’nai B’rith Cares for Kids is a community service project launched in 1997 that has provided tens of thousands of teddy bears (aka Buddy Bears) and other stuffed animals to children who are facing difficult health and family situations.

 Recipients include children in the hospital, as well as those involved in family and child services programs.
 As part of our disaster relief project during hurricanes Katrina and Rita in 2005, volunteers delivered B’nai B’rith Buddy Bears to evacuees.
 B’nai B’rith volunteers also delivered Buddy Bears to children at a New Orleans health clinic.

 Program volunteers collect new teddy bears at community locations or purchase them with donated funds.

 Since 2002, Sam Schloss Lodge has delivered approximately 32,000 bears and other stuffed animals to community service agencies in Memphis over the years.

 Project H.O.P.E.—Help Our People Everywhere—is a community action project that collects and distributes food packages for poor and elderly Jews during Passover.
 Many Jews who cannot afford special holiday foods depend on B’nai B’rith members to provide matzoh and the other Passover staples.